mariainesribeiro/MasterThesis/Stoichiometric calibration of HU to tissue parameters/README.md

      - ICRP standard tissues, and
      - Representative tissues.

+4. *ICRP.mat*:
-4. *ICRP.mat*: describes the chemical composition and mass density of each ICRP standard tissue.
+   - Describes the chemical composition and mass density of each ICRP standard tissue.

+5. *representative_tissues.mat*:
-5. *representative_tissues.mat*: describes the chemical composition and mass density of each representative tissue.
+   - Describes the chemical composition and mass density of each representative tissue.